PaulioRandall/p33/README.md

 # p33

-A simple library for generating interactive visuals of Pythagorean Triples.
+A simple library for generating interactive visuals of Pythagorean Theorem.
 Made to be plundered.